khushn/carnd_p2/writeup.md

 For the second image ...

+### Accuracy of prediction of 80 km/h speed limit on the test set
+Code: Last second cell has the code

+Results: total:  630  count of  Speed limit (80km/h) Validation accuracy: .94

 ### Visualize the Neural Network's State with Test Images
 Code: Last section (end of the notebook)